 Benefits and VAT

-Other activities that are also not taxed as a benefit includes:
+Other activities that are not taxed as a benefit include:

 • Meals at internal courses and planning conferences